Signs and Symptoms

 Down Slanted Palpebral Fissures (crying, sad eyes)

 When the elliptic space or the opening between the two eyelids slants downwards.
-The lateral aspect of the eye is downslanted in respect of the medial aspect.
+The lateral aspect of the eye is down-slanted for the medial aspect.
 A downward slant measuring more than two standard deviations below the mean would meet the definition of this symptom.
-Down slanted palpebral fissures may be one of the unique facial features of a number of genetic syndromes.
+Down-slanted palpebral fissures may be one of the unique facial features […]

 Read more